-AP FACT CHECK: Trump falsely says ventilators coming 'fast'
+AP FACT CHECK: Trump hype on auto industry and ventilators

 Neither GM or Ford is building ventilators at present, while Tesla CEO Elon Musk tweeted Friday that his company was "working on ventilators" but he didn't specify how long it might take.
 His tweets also questioned the need and said it couldn't be done immediately.

-Redirecting plants to make completely different products, in fact, will take a long time and a huge effort — possibly too long for some companies to help with medical gear shortages.
+Unless automakers can move with unprecedented speed, redirecting plants to make completely different products will take a long time — possibly too long to help with medical gear shortages.

 "When you are repurposing a factory, it really depends on how similar the new product is to the existing products in your product line," said Kaitlin Wowak, a professor at the University of Notre Dame who focuses on industrial supply chains.
 "It's going to be a substantial pivot to start producing an entirely different item."